 “We have three painting series of Guru Nanak and everyone has almost 100 paintings,” Abrol said.
 “From Kashmir school of painting, we have around 250 pieces.”

-The family also owns 20-25 kgs of archaic silvery jewellery as well; It includes designs which have faded from the public memory.
+The family also owns 20-25 kgs of archaic silvery jewellery as well; It includes designs, which have faded from public memory.